kenly-ldk/gcp-iot-demo/data-processing/README.md

-# Tutorial #2: Real time IOT data processing with Cloud Functions and Cloud Dataflow/Apache Beam
+# Tutorial #2: Real-time IoT data processing with Cloud Functions and Cloud Dataflow/Apache Beam

 The setup described in this tutorial addresses following scenario: